Battle of the Trebia: First contact

-After camping at Placentia (modern Piacenza), a Roman colony founded earlier that year, the Romans constructed a pontoon bridge across the lower River Ticinus and continued west.
+After camping at Placentia the Romans constructed a pontoon bridge across the lower River Ticinus and continued west.
 With his scouts reporting the nearby presence of Carthaginians, Scipio ordered his army to encamp.
 The Carthaginians did the same.
-Next day each commander led out a strong force to personally reconnoitre the size and make up of the opposing army, things of which they would have been almost completely ignorant.
+Next day each commander led out a strong force to personally reconnoitre the size and make-up of the opposing army, things of which they would have been almost completely ignorant.
 Scipio mixed a large force of velites (javelin-armed light infantry) with his main cavalry force, anticipating a large-scale skirmish.
 Hannibal put his close-order cavalry in the centre of his line, with his light Numidian cavalry on the wings.